© Sperlinger

 • CV

-Ellen Barth is a doctoral candidate in Book Studies, researching cookbooks and the role of American women in non-traditional publishing in the twentieth century.
+Ellen Barth is a research and teaching associate in Book Studies.
 Originally from the United States, Ellen holds a bachelor’s degree in Asian Languages and Literatures from the University of Minnesota, Twin Cities.
 In 2018, she completed the M.A.
 National and Transnational Studies program at the University of Münster.
+Since 2023 Ellen has been recording secretary for the Society for the History of Authorship, Reading and Publishing (SHARP).

 • Publications